ViktorLiang/MGDAN/README.md

 * Deformable convolution from https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0

 A deformable convolution models in zip file from above link has been provided in 'utils/ops/Deformable-Convolution-V2-PyTorch-master.zip'.
-Uncompress and build with 'sh make.sh', then rename the folder name to 'dcn'.
+Uncompress it and build with 'sh make.sh', then rename the folder name to 'dcn'.

 ## Dataset